Imielin, Warsaw: History

-In 1905, in Imielin were located 23 households.
-In 1921, it was incorporated by 296 people, and in 1923, by 211 people.

-By the 1930s, to the north was located the settlement of Imielin Nowy (New Imielin).

-On 14 May 1951, Imielin was incorporated into the city of Warsaw.
+In 1905, Imielin had 23 households.
+In 1921, it was inhabited by 296 people, and in 1923, by 211 people.
+By 1931, the hamlet of Imielin Nowy was also present to the north, at Puławska Street, near the Służewiec Racecourse.
+Imielin was incorporated into the city of Warsaw on 14 May 1951.

-Between 1976 and 1981, in the area were constructed two residential neighbourhoods, West Ursynów to the west, and Imielin to the east.
-They were placed between Pileckiego Street, Ciszewskiego Street, Komisji Edukacji Narodowej Avenue, Filipiny Płaskowickiej Street, Warsaw, Płaskowickiej Street, and Puławska Street, and divided by Pileckiego Street.
-They consisted of the multifamily residential buildings.
+Between 1976 and 1981, two housing estates, West Ursynów in the west, and Imielin in the east, were developed, consisting of apartment buildings.
+They were encompassed between Pileckiego Street, Ciszewskiego Street, Komisji Edukacji Narodowej Avenue, Płaskowickiej Street, and Puławska Street, and separated by Pileckiego Street.

-The building complex of the Maria Skłodowska-Curie National Research Institute of Oncology in 2020.
+The complex of the Maria Skłodowska-Curie National Research Institute of Oncology, built between 1979 and 1984.

-In 1979, in West Ursynów, at 5 Roentgena Street was begun the construction of the new headquarters and medical complex of the Maria Skłodowska-Curie National Research Institute of Oncology.
-Its first portion was opened on 16 July 1984, and the new buildings were opened in the following years, with the full compleation in 1997.
-Additionally, in 1996, at 105 Pileckiego Street was opened the building of the Saint Christopher Oncological Hospice Foundation, which cares for cancer patients, and helps their families.
+In 1979, the new headquarters and medical complex of the Maria Skłodowska-Curie National Research Institute of Oncology begun being constructed at 5 Roentgena Street.
+Its first portion was opened in 1984, with expansions being opened in the following years, and with the full completion in 1997.
+Additionally, in 1996, the Saint Christopher Oncological Hospice Foundation, which cares for cancer patients, and helps their families, was founded at 105 Pileckiego Street.